KayinCheung/Stock-trading/README.md

 ### /Portfolio page
 Graphs to show user's sector distribution of stocks.
 One seperate donut chart for long and short.

 Left column shows user's portfolio holdings.
-In this demo, portfoio holdings are hard coded in the backend.
+In this demo, portfoio holdings symbol, quantity and cost basis columns are hard coded in the backend.

 Right column shows user's last 10 trades in the app.